Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 10
  - Requires: Byakugan Active

-EffectS: If used in a grapple, you and the person you’re grappling both make a Grapple Check; X is how much, if any, you fail the roll by.
-The grapple immediately ends, and you attack your grappler with Jyuuken for free (though it is defended against at its normal Speed, which can be reduced by AP, if you wish).
+EffectS: If used in a grapple, make a grapple check against those grappling you, using your NDB in place of PDB; X is how much, if any, you fail the roll by.
+The grapple immediately ends, and you attack your grappler with Jyuuken at the same time (though it is defended against at its normal Speed, which can be reduced by AP, if you wish).
 If they take any damage from the attack, they’re knocked back CHA/15 yards away from you.

 You can also use this Jutsu to end any effect which restrains you externally, from being tied up with ropes, to being trapped inside a Water Prison, or Immobilized by a Clay Bullet.
 If used against a Jutsu, X is that technique’s Upkeep (if it has one) or Immobilization penalty (if it has both, use the higher of the two).
 Otherwise, X is zero.